ajtarragona/censat-client/README.md

 Returns the updated instance or a message object.

 #### removeInstanceGridItem($census_name, $entity_name, $id, $grid_name, $grid_item_id)
-Removes an instance grid item, given its id
+Removes an instance grid item, given its id.
 Returns the updated instance or a message object.